sebastiangreger/kirby3-commentions/README.md

 ##### 2. Set up a cron job

-Second, set up a cronjob to call the URL `https://<SITE-URL>/commentions-processqueue?token=<YOUR-SECRET>` at regular intervals (when testing this URL in a browser first, it responds with either "Success" or a descriptive error message).
+Second, set up a cronjob to call the URL `https://<SITE-URL>/commentions-processqueue?token=<YOUR-SECRET>` at regular intervals (when testing this URL in a browser, it responds with either "Success" or a descriptive error message).

-Every time this URL is called, the queue of incoming webmentions is processed; valid webmentions are moved to the comment inbox, while invalid ones are silently [marked as failed or deleted](#failed-webmentions).
+Every time this URL is called, the queue of incoming webmentions is processed; valid webmentions are moved to the comment inbox (or directly approved, if set in the [default status](#default-status) option), while invalid ones are silently marked as failed or deleted (depending on the [failed webmentions](#failed-webmentions) option).

-If you have reached this point, your setup should be complete. **Everything beyond here represents the detailed documentation of the features and settings this plugin provides.**
+> If you have reached this point, your setup should be complete. **Everything beyond here represents the detailed documentation of the features and settings this plugin provides.**

 ## Frontend helper

-The frontend helper is a PHP function that can be called from within templates or snippets and renders HTML.
+The frontend helper `commentions()` is a PHP function that can be called from within templates or snippets and renders HTML.
 The function can be used with various arguments (and without).

 ### commentions()